Kautenja/keras-pyramid-pooling-module/README.md

 model = Model(inputs=input_, outputs=x)
 ```

-see [example.ipynb](example.ipynb) for a rough example of the layer in use on
+See [PyramidPoolingModule.ipynb](PyramidPoolingModule.ipynb) for a rough example
-a simple image input.
+of the layer outputs for a simple RGB image.

+See [CIFAR10Classifier.ipynb](CIFAR10Classifier.ipynb) for an example of using
+the layer in a model to classify images.

 ## References